 When you outsource work to an independent contractor, should the contractor be required to sign a non-compete agreement as part of the deal?

-According to Dallas Internet Lawyer Mike Young, it depends upon the circumstances.
+According to Dallas Business Lawyer Mike Young, it depends upon the circumstances.

 Should Individual Freelancers Sign a Non-Compete Agreement?